oceanless/COMP-2537-Assignment-4/tutorial.md

 # Step 12b.
 Show the time in the header.
 # Step 13.
 Add a reset button to the game.
 # Step 14.
 Add a start button to the game.
+# Step 15.a Add a difficulty level to the game.
+Show the levels controls to the header.
+# Step 15.b Add the logic to the difficulty levels.